 Marathi is located 17km east of Chania and 5km east of the Creta Naval Base in Souda Bay, on the southeastern coast of Akrotiri.
-It is a popular resort of Chania area, which attracts many visitors every summer, mainly families and elderly people.
+It is a popular resort in the Chania area, which attracts many visitors every summer, mainly families and elderly people.

 On the other hand, if from the port we continue southwest, we will find ourselves at the end of the beach of the harbor, which has large pebbles.
-The beach at this point is called Sosorides and is very popular to locals seeking calmly places without fuss.
+The beach at this point is called Sosorides and is very popular with locals seeking calm places without fuss.
 Sosorides can be reached through a paved road, starting a few meters before reaching Marathi from Chania.